 Salinity is a measure of the amount of salt that is dissolved in a sample of water.
 It is measured in parts per thousand (ppt), or practical salinity units (psu), or it can be calculated from measuring the electrical conductivity of a water sample.
 On average, salinity ranges from about 35 parts per thousand at the ocean (full strength seawater) to about 10-18 ppt near downtown Jacksonville (brackish water), and 0-5 ppt near the Buckman Bridge (fresh water).
 However, depending on the offshore water levels, tide (moon phase), flow, winds locally and offshore (Bacopoulos et al. 2009), and weather, the salinity in the river can vary considerably at a given time and place from 1-2 day spikes to an extended duration of weeks and months.
 The salty waters are diluted by freshwater that enters the river primarily from precipitation (mostly June-October) and springs or other aquifer/groundwater connections.
 The amount of flow from springs can be significantly reduced during droughts, because the groundwater level that feeds the spring may decrease (CFWI 2015; Beck 2018).
 Salinity increases during periods of droughts, and the effects can be exacerbated if they are more frequent such as in back to back years.
 In addition, there are springs with high salinity that affect localized areas within the St. Johns River.
 For example, the input from Salt Spring (Marion County) causes elevated salinity (>5 ppt) in otherwise freshwater sections of the river because of high salts and calcium content (Benke and Cushing 2005).

 The St. Johns River estuary also experiences significant tidal forcing which affects the salinity depending on the discharge rates at the river mouth which ranges from 2-8 billion gallons per day (Miller 1998).
 If tidal exchange is included, flow at the mouth can increase to about 14 billion gallons per day (Sucsy 2008).
-During hurricane Irma (September 2017), the river’s discharge increased to about 88 billion gallons per day (Mundy 2018) due to increased rainfall and the river turned fresh for several months near downtown.
+During Hurricane Irma (September 2017), the river’s discharge increased to about 88 billion gallons per day (Mundy 2018) due to increased rainfall and the river turned fresh for several months near downtown Jacksonville.
 Fishing and shrimping was significantly reduced as salt water species were likely forced to move closer to the ocean.
 However, at times, the St. Johns River flows backwards up to 160 miles for several weeks, as far as Lake Monroe (Durako et al. 1988).
-The main reason for these reversed flows is that the river is slow moving and flat with a mild gradient that averages about 2.2 cm/km (Toth 1993) and the tidal range at Mayport is large in comparison about 2 m (McCully 2006).
-Flooding is common when wind from some storms create a surge of water traveling upstream, and then later also downstream, as with hurricane Irma.
+The main reason for these reversed flows is the river’s slow movement and flat bottom with a mild gradient that averages about 2.2 cm/km (Toth 1993), while the tidal range at Mayport is comparatively larger at about 2 m (McCully 2006).
+Flooding is common when wind from storms creates a surge of water traveling upstream, and then later also downstream, as with Hurricane Irma (Aug-Sept 2017).
 This is important because salinity variations can have far-reaching effects on the ecology of the river.
 The flow of freshwater into an estuary, its timing and delivery, are crucial to biological productivity (Cross and Williams 1981).
 The adverse effects of reducing freshwater flowing into Apalachicola Bay, which has decimated the ability to harvest oysters, have demonstrated this (Livingston 2008; Montagna et al. 2011).

 2.8.2.
 Biological Impacts

-This sub-section covers potential biological impacts of salinity on the flora and fauna of LSJRB.
-Salinity increases as a result of the environment can be looked at in terms of; 1) periodic short term events like storms that result in abrupt salinity spikes for less than 14 days, 2) Intermediate term events like droughts that result in elevated salinity for some weeks, 3) Long-term changes as a result of sea levels rising over many years, 4) Human activities in the basin, such as reduced freshwater inflows to the river caused by dams, surface water withdrawals, or significant pumping of ground water.
+This sub-section covers potential biological impacts of salinity on the flora and fauna of LSJRB (Mulamba et al. 2019).
+Salinity increases as a result of the environment can be looked at in terms of: 1) periodic short term events like storms that result in abrupt salinity spikes for less than 14 days; 2) Intermediate term events like droughts that result in elevated salinity for some weeks; 3) Long-term changes as a result of sea levels rising over many years; and 4) Human activities in the basin, such as reduced freshwater inflows to the river caused by dams, surface water withdrawals, or significant pumping of ground water.
 In addition, activities, such as harbor deepening, tend to increase salt water entering an estuary, thus driving up the salinity (Sucsy 2008).

 The LSJRB supports a diverse community of living organisms that are important to the ecosystem, are affected by salinity, and have significant recreational and commercial economic value.
 Submerged aquatic vegetation and invertebrate bottom dwelling organisms play an important role in shaping habitat so that it is able to support fish and other wildlife.
 Examples of commercially valuable organisms include blue crabs, bait shrimp, and stone crabs.
-In 2013, Clay, Duval, Flagler, Putnam, and St. Johns Counties reported a total commercial crab harvest of 1,615,232 lbs (73%); and a fish harvest of some 570,509 lbs (FWRI 2017a).
+In 2017, Clay, Duval, Flagler, Putnam, and St. Johns Counties reported a total commercial crab harvest of 1,495, 787 lbs (82%); and a fish harvest of some 278, 130 lb (FWRI 2019a).
 In general, striped mullet, whiting, and flounder have been the most caught species, but recreationally, red drum, spotted sea trout, croaker, sheepshead, flounder, largemouth bass, and blue gill are most important to anglers.

 For all the species of fish and invertebrates mentioned in this report there are a few themes of importance: